Green Card Lead Designer Jobs

 How does green card sponsorship differ from H-1B sponsorship for Lead Designers?

 Green card sponsorship through PERM and I-140 leads to permanent residency with no renewal cycle.
-H-1B status must be renewed every three years and is subject to the annual lottery for new entrants.
+H-1B visa status must be renewed every three years and is subject to the annual lottery for new entrants.
 EB-3 green card sponsorship has no annual cap on petitions, though visa number availability varies by country of birth.
 The PERM process takes longer upfront, but the outcome is permanent status rather than a temporary work authorization that can expire.

 What does the PERM labor certification process look like for a Lead Designer position?